 The vendor is responsible for submitting to the Department of Finance correct information for the proper bank account to which it wishes to receive payments.
 The Department of Finance will not be able to ascertain if the vendor has supplied information for the wrong bank account.

 However, if the bank account information that has been submitted is inconsistent and/or incorrect, the receiving bank will reject the payment and the Department of Finance will be notified.
 Finance will notify the agency and/or vendor and together we will do whatever is necessary to correct the problem.
 In order not to delay your payment, we will issue check(s) for your payment until the problem is resolved.

-Whenever you change any information, you must submit a new EFT Enrollment Form to the Finance Treasury Division indicating the type of change you are requesting.
+Whenever you change any information, you must submit a new EFT Enrollment Form to the Finance Treasury Division.
 A copy of an imprinted voided check, imprinted encoded deposit slip, bank statement or bank letter with the new account information must be included with your EFT Enrollment Form.
 Mail correspondence to:

 Department of Finance, Treasury Division

 It is important that you do not close the account that is linked to your direct deposits until the new account has been established and payments are being credited to your new account.
 When the change is complete, you may then close the old account.
 The exception to this is if your account has been compromised, in which case, close your account immediately and notify the Department of Finance to ensure that the new EFT account can be activated as soon as possible.

 If you have a contract with the City for more than $25,000 the law requires that you receive your payments by direct deposit.
 Vendors may request a cancellation by clicking the “Contact us” hyperlink at nyc.gov/eft.
 Vendors that are not enrolled in EFT will be subject to the $3.50 per check fee.

 No. One enrollment form can be used for all city agencies.